artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 # Deployment

 This one is a bit tricky to get your head around at first.
-As React Native is a client-side library that you don't make source-code changes to, which interacts with JavaScript that you bundle with the app (or use the React Native Packager at dev-time.)
-Then the JavaScript part of your application is just a file that can be updated, amended or fixed at any time.
+React Native is a client-side native library that you don't make source-code changes to, which interacts with the JavaScript that you bundle with the app (or use the React Native Packager at dev-time.)
+The JavaScript part of your application is just a file that can be updated, amended or fixed at any time.

 This is not dynamically swizzing or fishhooking methods, you can ship new JavaScript code to your app which can interact with the exact same version of your React Native library.

+The "deploy my JS anytime" idea is a little bit tricky though, because you can expose native code to your JavaScript.
+By exposing new functions, you end up with a "versioned bridge" where you make sure that the native functions your JavaScript expects actually exist.
+So you need to keep track of _when_ you can update the JavaScript and the exposed native functions.

 This is what makes it possible to ship bug fixes to your app as fast as the web.
 We use this, but only for admin users.
 They can choose the JavaScript for any commit on master, or any active pull request inside a beta version of our app.
+We don't ship bug fixes to deployed apps, but we use this ability to provide a simple version of Testflight for our JavaScript code.

 Our app release cadence is still about a month long, moving to React Native hasn't changed that.
 We've automated the entire process, so it's a cultural artifact rather than technical.
 So a day or two for the App Store review is fine, ideally our betas should be getting longer than that for testing.

-This is a little bit tricky though.
-Because you can write expose native code which interacts with your JavaScript, this creates a link between the native API that is available and the JavaScript that uses it.
-So, you still need to ship native code.

 ## Doing it right per platform

-I've used the term cross platform quite flippantly in this article to describe code that can run on many platforms.
-We've tried thinking of it as React Native gives us the ability to think in cross platform terms.
+I've used the term cross-platform quite flippantly in this article to describe code that can run on many platforms.
+We've tried thinking of it as React Native gives us the ability to think in cross-platform terms.
 We now have most of our app's root view controllers in React Native, which means we could make a pretty simple Android app re-using that code with a pretty small amount of effort.

 We don't though.
 The apps we make *need* to fit the platform and feel like the best experience you can get, when you're potentially buying a [> $100,000 artwork][artwork-search].
-We'd need an Android engineer with a lot of experience to work on the app, they'd need to be able to work on React Native for Android when we hit roadblocks and to provide useful context on how the app should feel. _BTW, if this is you - get in touch ;)_.
-To do the platform right, we may already have some cross platform code - but it isn't going to the app we want without native code.
+We'd need an Android engineer with a lot of experience to work on the app, they'd need to be able to work on React Native for Android when we hit roadblocks and to provide useful context on how the app should feel. _BTW, if this is you - get in touch (orta@artsymail.com) ;)_.

+We already have some cross-platform code to get us started - but it won't feel like the app we want to create until there is native code to take that React and make it shine.

 So, where does the cross-platform aspect come from?
-For a lot of users of React Native, native development has _always_ been unavailable to them, and now it's not as React Native has lowered the barrier to entry.
+For most users of React Native, native development has _always_ been unavailable to them, and now it's not, because React Native has lowered the barrier to entry.
 This means many people are aiming to make cross-platform React Native apps that are entirely in JavaScript ( see [Create React Native App][crna]. ) They are just trying to get _something_ shipped, which could be different from what *you the reader* are probably doing.
 As a native dev, you're probably more interested in making something really fit the platform and shine.
 Lots of probablys, yes, but it fits the questions we're being asked.

 Both aspects of this are reasonable.
 React Native will let you do both.
 While React Native encourages you to think entirely at the V in MVC only, we still structure our React Native into `UIViewController`s and still support unique iOS features via native code.